 3. Normal Working Hours

-3.2 The hourly rates quoted are based on Services being delivered during those working hours.
-By arrangement our Service Providers are able to offer Services outside the normal working hours, additional charges may apply.
+3.2.
+The hourly rates quoted are based on Services being delivered during those working hours.
+By arrangement our Service Providers can offer Services outside the normal working hours, additional charges may apply.

 4. Service Implementation

-6.1 We reserve the right to recover from you unexpected costs which we incur in delivering the Services.
-Typically these costs can arise where:
+6.1.
+We reserve the right to recover from you the unexpected costs which we incur in delivering the Services.
+Typically, these costs can arise where:

 a) your staff arrive late for their appointment, resulting in us having to work longer hours than quoted for in the Proposal; and/or